- 2.1.1. Adding Artists

 - Artist Page Sorting

 2.1.1.
-Entering an Artist name that is not in Discogs will create a new Artist page.
-It is important that we try to keep Artist names as organized as possible, so please use the search function for all of the Artist names you enter on your submission.
-As soon as the 'submit' button is pressed, the Artist will have a page created listing the release.
-It helps to fill out the Artists profile with the basic details of the Artist straight away (for example; "Saxophone player from New York.")
+On Discogs, the credits entered in the Artist and Credits fields (on the submission form) are assigned to Artist Profiles.
+The name used on the artist profile is the “Primary Artist Name” or PAN (the root name without any variation).
+It is important to try to keep artist names as organized as possible, so please use the search function for all of the artist names you enter on your submission.
+As soon as the 'submit' button is pressed, any new artist will have a page created listing the release.
+It helps to fill out a new artist profile with the basic details of the artist straight away (for example, "Saxophone player from New York.").

 2.2.2.
-More than one main Artist can be entered by adding another Artist field.
+More than one main artist can be entered by adding another artist field.
 This is done by clicking the 'Add artist' button (the large 'X' button removes the field).
-When you add another Artist field this way, you will see that another field is added beside the existing Artist field, this is called the join field, and is for adding words or symbols that join the two Artists together, for example 'And', 'Featuring', '/', ',' etc. Please don't leave the join field empt; if there is no join used on the release, just enter a comma.
+When you add another artist field this way, you will see that another field is added beside the existing artist field.
+This is called the "join field" and is for adding words or symbols that join the two artists together, for example 'And', 'Featuring', '/', ',' etc. Please don't leave the join field empty if there is no join used on the release, just enter a comma.